 Be Savvy With Your Wallet

-Finances are a prime area of discontent for couples, so I suggest not to live beyond your means.
+Finances are a prime area of discontent for couples, so I suggest purchasing within your means.
 Be rational with how much money you and your partner make.
 What can you do to earn more?

 If you are living beyond your means, it will put a great deal of stress on your relationship.
 Also, don’t become too greedy.
 A relationship can be ruined when you focus too much on your possessions and wealth.
 You still need to be generous.
 You also don’t want to turn into hoarders.
 It's important to strike a balance when it comes to money.